Elliot-Hagyard/CSC_372_Project1/README.md

 dotnet run

 ```
+If a notification pops up saying the application couldn't be opened for security reasons,
+you can go into your settings under "Privacy & Security" to bypass it.

-This will open the BST Visualizer and initialize it with the default tree.
+Otherwise, this command will open the BST Visualizer and initialize it with the default tree.

 To run the BST Visualizer on a different test tree: